erickouassi/openPrayers/README.md

 - Saints of the Roman Calendar [./saints-en.json](https://raw.githubusercontent.com/erickouassi/openPrayers/main/saints-en.json)
 - Saints of the Roman Calendar (French) [./saints-fr.json](https://raw.githubusercontent.com/erickouassi/openPrayers/main/saints-fr.json)

-### Use in your own language
+### Use in your language

-I prefered javascript(Fetch) but you can use PHP, Python, Java, etc
+I preferred javascript(Fetch) but you can use PHP, Python, Java, etc

 ```
 var requestOptions = {